Free YouTube Video Summarizer

 The timestamp anchor is the whole point

 Every note is linked to the exact second in the video.
 When you re-read the summary a month later and a line does not make sense, one click sends you to the 15 seconds of video where it was explained.
 This is the difference between a summary you “read once” and a summary that functions as a permanent index into the source.
-Pair it with the PDF summarizer for readings, or use the video-to-notes converter when you want full structured notes instead of a pure summary.
+Pair it with the PDF summarizer for readings, or bring everything together in the AI note-taking app to keep your video notes, PDFs, and articles in one searchable place.

 Manual Notes vs NoteTube AI